productinfo/DailyFinance/README.md

 DailyFinance is a end to end web application to let people easily save the each single expense they spent any where any time throgh any devices, all you need is web connection.

 ### Run the app

+##### Pre-required
+You need to have those tools installed first before you go to next step.

+* node.js and npm
+* bower

 To run the application **you need to have the mongoDB running on the local or remote machine**, all you need to do is specify the mongoDB url in the [config file](https://github.com/LeoAJ/DailyFinance/blob/master/config/config.json#L5), otherwise the code will broken and will not be able to run.
-Once the database complete, please do.
+Once the database setting is completed, please do.

 ```
 npm install